#23 – Mobilizing “Sweaty Change Makers” for Global Impact

 with AtlasGO Co-Founder & CEO Thomas Querton

-Thomas Querton is the co-founder and CEO of atlasGO, a company that allows sweaty change makers to use fitness to raise funds and awareness for causes they care about.
+Thomas Querton is the co-founder and CEO of atlasGO, a company that allows sweaty change makers to use fitness to raise funds and awareness for causes they care about and play their part in changing the world.
 With over 1 million kilometers and $600,000 raised since its launch in 2017, it’s fair to say atlasGO is off to a running start, amiright?

-In this episode, Thomas talks about the balance between pushing further for continued growth, while also taking a moment to enjoy achievements.
+In this episode, Thomas talks about the balance between pushing further for continued growth, while also taking a moment to enjoy achievements on the road to create positive social change.
 He also shares his experience developing his own measurement for success despite external pressures and his thoughts on the benefits of mentorships.

 Thomas (right) with his AtlasGo Co-founders Oliver Kaeser (left) & Magali Mathieu (middle)